mbouzas/EMBL-v1/README.md

 ### Run the App
 You can run the app on the command line using `mvn spring-boot:run` or by building the jar file and running it with `mvn package` and `java -jar target/*.jar`.
 Start the app opening the h2 console `http://localhost:9090/h2` Console where you can manage all related with the DB.
+Check jdbc url, username and password in the `application.properties`.

 ### FINALLY READY!!!
 Open a `Postman` Client and play with the REST API (attached Postman collection with headers and credentials to get token.. `please remember refresh the token` for GET, POST , PUT , DELETE methods..
 Example Headers  Key:Autorization Value:bearer ced60f06-6480-440f-abc1=e6a82c25f09a